-EFIC conduct their environmental and social review in accordance with the EFIC Procedure and, since 1 July 2011, also complete the EFIC Checklist.
-The framework process documented in the EFIC Procedure is:
+Efic conduct its environmental and social review in accordance with the Efic Procedure and completes the Efic Checklist.
+The framework process documented in the Efic Procedure is:

-- 1. Screening and classification - 2.
-Risk evaluation
+- 1. Screening and classification

+- 2. Risk evaluation

-- 3. Consideration - 4.
-Reporting.
+- 3. Consideration

+- 4. Reporting.

-We considered the review process in two ways - by interview of EFIC personnel and by review of the extant documents.
-As we noted in the previous section, while the overall process follows the EFIC Procedure, the activities within each step are selected to suit the transaction.
-Where we found additional guidance was necessary, we referred to the EFIC Policy.
+We considered the review process both by interview of Efic personnel and by review of the relevant documents.
+As we noted in the previous section, while the overall process follows the Efic Procedure, the activities within each step are selected to suit the transaction.
+Where we found additional guidance was necessary, we referred to the Efic Policy.